Lorem ipsum dolor sit amet, consectetur adipiscing elit. Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

-We have all had that moment where a conversation ends and everything feels completely normal.
+We have all had that moment where a conversation ends, and everything feels completely normal.
 Nothing weird, nothing dramatic — just a regular social interaction we forget about instantly.
 But then, later in the day, or especially at night, our brain suddenly brings it back like it is urgent business.
 We start replaying what we said, how we said it, and how the other person reacted, hunting for something that might have gone wrong.
 The strange part is that most of the time, nothing actually did.
-It only feels like it did once our mind starts overanalyzing it.
+It only feels like it did once our minds start overanalyzing it.

 This is a very common experience, especially in a world where we are constantly talking, texting, and interacting.
 Our brains are always processing social moments, even after they are over.
 Instead of letting them go, we hold on to them and turn them into mental reruns that trigger social anxiety.
 The real reason behind this is not the conversation itself, but how certain moments quietly trigger emotions and thoughts we do not always notice.
 Learning how to stop overthinking these moments starts with understanding why our brain does this in the first place.